Is there a time regulation for election signs?

 Election signs must be removed within 48 hours following the election date.
 Signs still in place following the 48-hour period may be removed and impounded accordingly, although notice is typically given to allow candidates to collect their signs.

 An election sign is a temporary sign advertising a candidate or political party in a municipal, school board, public utility company, provincial or federal election.

 Where can an election sign be placed?

 Election signs may be placed on the road allowance of City streets but must not interfere with the safe movement of vehicles or pedestrians, or create line of sight issues.
-For safety reasons, election signs are not permitted on central boulevards or medians, and may not be placed within 50 centimeters of a sidewalk, or where there is no sidewalk, within 2 meters of the roadway, or within 50 centimeters of the edge of a shoulder.
+For safety reasons, election signs are not permitted on central boulevards or medians, and may not be placed within 50 centimetres of a sidewalk, or where there is no sidewalk, within 2 meters of the roadway, or within 50 centimetres of the edge of a shoulder.

 Signs may also be placed on private property with the permission of the property owner.
 Signs may not be placed on National Capital Commission lands without written approval, as outlined by the NCC Traffic and Parking Regulations (ref.
 Article 32).

 Is there a size regulation for election signs?